COLUMBUS, Ohio -- Ohio State fans streamed onto the field, celebrating a perfect season. All Michigan could do was watch.

 Then predictability happened.
 Turnovers showed up.
 It was the same old, same old Michigan football team away from home against an opponent with any quality, and the Wolverines were deemed not quite good enough again.

 It was another road game against a top opponent and another letdown for Michigan, another chance to take a step forward as a program and to establish themselves as an emerging power in the Big Ten washed away with the same predictable problems in a 26-21 loss to Ohio State.

-Turnovers, which doomed Michigan against Notre Dame, showed up against Ohio State in the form of three fumbles lost and an interception.
+Turnovers, which doomed Michigan against Notre Dame, showed up against Ohio State in three fumbles lost and an interception.
 Offensive predictability, which showed up against Nebraska and even in a victory over Michigan State, was amplified against the Buckeyes.

 A week ago, the Wolverines appeared to have a devastating offense with two quarterbacks, including Denard Robinson, moving one of the most electrifying players in football all over the field.
 Not only did Michigan short-circuit on Saturday, the devastation was all their own unraveling.

 "Yeah, we kind of knew what was coming when Denard was in and knew what was coming when [Gardner] was in," Ohio State defensive lineman Adolphus Washington said.

 If Robinson was in the game, Michigan was going to run the ball without question.
 If Devin Gardner was in, there was a little bit more of a surprise, but more than likely the junior was going to throw the ball or try to.

 Nowhere did this show up more than in the second half, when Ohio State adjusted to put nine players in the box when Robinson was in, essentially daring him to throw.
 Whether he couldn't or wouldn't, Robinson didn't.
 And that decision cost the Wolverines.